Worth It Picks · · 10 min read

 2.png

-The key is realism.
-Choose plants that match your care habits and lighting conditions.
-A plant that thrives in your space is far more useful than one that looks great for a week and then struggles.
+The key is choosing plants that match the room’s light and the owner’s actual care habits.
+A plant that thrives with minimal attention is more valuable than one that looks impressive for a week and then struggles.
+Realistic care is what makes greenery feel like an upgrade instead of another responsibility.

 2. A Robot Vacuum That Handles Daily Mess